Around 8 million more people moved to the Gulf and Atlantic coasts in recent decades, according to the U.S. Census Bureau.

 Visit DisasterAssistance.gov and see if you qualify for financial aid from the government.

 The U.S. Small Business Administration (SBA) offers low-interest loans of up to $200,000 for homeowners or renters, and the agency is even able to help refinance mortgages.
 Whether it’s a partial or full refi depends on the home.

 It’s also OK to ask for help from friends and family during this time.

 You’ll want to contact your loan issuers and your card issuers to protect your credit score and credit history.

-That way a few months without payment won’t claw down your credit score too.
+That way a few months without payment won’t claw down your credit score.

 People who live on the coast have few complaints.
-Preparing for a hurricane may be the only downside, but following a checklist makes it much less painful.
+Preparing for a hurricane may be the biggest downside, but following a checklist makes it much less painful.